The Consortium for the Science of Sociotechnical Systems (CSST)

 Submission link: https://umdsurvey.umd.edu/jfe/form/SV_br2qJZddljWUhHo

-The CSST Summer Research Institute supports emerging scholars in sociotechnical research.
+The CSST Summer Research Institute supports emerging scholars in sociotechnical research, supported by ACM SIGCHI Development Fund, the Sloan Foundation, and the National Science Foundation.
 Emerging scholars can be studying or working anywhere in the world (one advantage of an online event!).

 Eligible emerging scholars are: